Dianartemis/Sunny_Side_Up/README.md

 # Monopoly Deal by Sunny Side Up

 ## Roles
-* Diana Akhmedova (PM) - Cards, Graphics in JS
+* Diana Akhmedova(PM) - Cards, Graphics in JS
-* Samantha Hua - Cards, Graphics in JS
+* Samantha Hua - Cards, Join button
-* Nicholas Tarsis - Droplet, Databases
+* Nicholas Tarsis - Droplet, Graphics in JS
-* Faiza Huda - Implementing cards with game rules, Login system
+* Faiza Huda - Implementing cards with game rules, Join button

 ## Description of Website/App
 * Sunny Side Up will recreate the multiplayer, turn-based card game Monopoly Deal.
 Following the rules of the official game, we will implement Node.js to support real-time gaming between players.

-## APIs Used
-* placeholder

 ## Launch Codes
 ### How to Clone/Install